Another Day in Paradise (film): Critical response

 Another Day in Paradise received mixed reviews.
 Philip French of The Guardian praised the film, writing that "Woods and Griffith are electrifying as the couple at the end of their tether....
 Another Day in Paradise has a shocking honesty that Larry Clark's previous feature film, the notorious Kids, quite lacks.
 It's never judgmental or glibly sociological.
 The shoddy glamour of their fugitive lives is something Mel and Sid think they have chosen rather than been driven into.
 In this respect, the film resembles Bonnie and Clyde, but as far as charm and romance go in the crime film, Clark's movie would be at the opposite end of the spectrum from Arthur Penn's."

 Janet Maslin of The New York Times wrote of the film: "Clark's main gift is for living furiously with his characters in the moment, as Eric Edwards' hand-held camera work swerves and pivots and the soundtrack pulsates with a bluesy, smoldering score featuring Clarence Carter.
 His second, more benign film delivers what his first promised: bad times with a wicked way of looking good."

-On Rotten Tomatoes it has an approval rating of 58% based on 50 reviews.
-It was the last film that film critics Roger Ebert and Gene Siskel gave their famous ’two thumbs up’ to.
+On Rotten Tomatoes it has an approval rating of 57% based on 49 reviews.
+It was the last film that film critics Roger Ebert and Gene Siskel gave their famous "two thumbs up" to; they reviewed it in Siskel's last television appearance, before his death a few weeks later.